The IF/THEN Plan.

-It's a simple technique to help you 'implement your goal intentions’, developed by Professor Peter Gollwitzer at New York University.
-This article was prompted by a lecture he gave at the London School of Economics in March 2018.
+It's a simple way to help you 'implement your goal intentions’, developed by Professor Peter Gollwitzer at New York University.
+This article was inspired by a lecture he gave at the London School of Economics in March 2018.

 What's an IF/THEN Plan?

-- IF I am in the cereal aisle in the Supermarket, THEN I will check the packets for nutritional value and make a choice based on that information.
+IF I am in the Supermarket cereal aisle, THEN I will check the packets for nutritional value and make the healthy choice.

-The way this technique works is far from intuitive.
-When I first heard about it, I thought the IF context — the cereal aisle, the restaurant, or watching TV — would remind me of the plan I had made 'in-the-moment' and jolt me into conscious action.
+The way this technique works is odd.
+When I first heard about it, I thought the IF context — the cereal aisle, the restaurant, or watching TV — would remind me of my plan and jolt me into conscious action.
 But that isn't right.
-In fact, the exercise seems to hardwire the behaviour at an unconscious level.
-Gollwitzer calls it ‘strategic automaticity’ and it works by coding a mental association between the cue and the response that can operate without deliberative intent.
+In fact, the exercise hard-wires the behaviour at an unconscious level.
+Gollwitzer calls it ‘strategic automaticity’ and it works by coding a mental association between the cue and the response that operates without intent.

-Well, yes, you're right to be skeptical.
-When I told my colleagues about this the day after the lecture, they were incredulous (especially John, who printed out a 50 page academic meta-analysis on the subject for bedtime reading — he came in looking very tired the next day).
+When I told my colleagues about this the day after the lecture, they were incredulous (especially John, who insisted on printing out a 50 pg meta-analysis on the subject for bedtime reading — he looked very tired the next day).

-An IF/THEN Plan doesn’t guarantee you’re going to achieve your goals but then neither will anything else.
-Behavioural science is all about probability and seen through that lens, this simple technique does seem to have significant potential in comparison with more traditional and resource-intensive change initiatives.
+But here’s the thing: An IF/THEN Plan doesn’t guarantee you’re going to achieve your goals but then neither will anything else.
+Behavioural science is all about increasing your chances, and seen through that lens, this simple technique does seem to trump more resource-intensive change initiatives.
 It's been a subject of psychological study for 25 years and over that time, it has been explored empirically across a range of behaviours:

 In 2006, Peter Gollwitzer and a fellow researcher, Paschal Sheeran analysed 94 independent studies like the above, involving over 8000 participants and found a medium-to-large effect size of the IF/THEN Plan on goal attainment.
 You can find it here: